-We preserve and protect records of our milling heritage, to make them freely available to the public.
+We preserve and protect records of milling heritage, to make them freely available to the public.

-To become the national centre of excellence for learning, understanding and research on mills, milling and the historic uses of traditional power sources.
+To become the national centre of excellence for learning, understanding, recording and researching the history of mills, milling and the uses of traditional power sources.

 To do this we aim to:

 - seek and acquire historical and contemporary records of mills and milling;

 - store, care for and keep together collections placed in our care;

 - make as much of our material as possible available for public inspection;